zheeeng/OSX-devconfig-formula/Homebrew/README.md

 # Homebrew

-Homebrew is the most popular package manager for OS X. It downloads formulae into `/Library/Caches/Homebrew`, and installs formulae into `/usr/local/Cellar/` and symlinks they into `/usr/local/bin`.
+Homebrew is the most popular package manager for OS X.

-**Note: **

-1. To make the shell search order work globally for all users, you can export the path `/usr/local/bin` by edit `/private/etc/paths` file.
-2. Command `where xxx` lists locations where program `xxx` located.
-3. Command `Which xxx` tell user which `xxx` will the shell execute as usually.
-4. Sometimes ZSH and Bash cache the contents of $PATH, you'd execute `hash -r` to forget all previously remembered utility locations.
+## Related directories

+1. Homebrew downloads formulae into `/Library/Caches/Homebrew`.
+2. Then it installs formulae into `/usr/local/Cellar/`,
+3. and symlinks they into `/usr/local/bin`.

 ## Install